-1. Continuing your pregnancy and waiting for natural labour to start - if you do not wish to have an induction you will be offered a meeting with a doctor to discuss your choices and how both you by giving you a different medication to stop your contractions.
+- 1. Continuing your pregnancy and waiting for natural labour to start if you do not wish to have an induction you will be offered a meeting with a doctor to discuss your choices and how both you and your baby will be cared for as your pregnancy continues. - 2.
+Caesarean Birth- an alternative to induction is to choose to give birth by Caesarean.
+If this is your preference, you will meet with a doctor who will discuss the risks and benefits of this choice for you.